Breeds

 The Savannah is an actual hybrid animal.

-This kitty is a crossbreed from a domestic house cat and a serval.
-They are one of two hybrid cat breeds.
-The other is the Bengal, a cross between domestic kitties and Wild Asian Leopard cats.
-A serval is a medium-sized wild cat weighing between 20 and 40 pounds.
 The first of these hybrid kittens was created by crossing a wild serval and a Siamese.
 A kitty named “Savannah” was the first of the breed, born in 1986.
 They are not a common breed to find, though their popularity has increased.

-Savannahs are quite large and can reach between 12 and 25 pounds or more.
+Savannahs are quite large and can weigh between 12 and 25 pounds or more.
 They stand at least 17 inches tall when fully grown.
 In fact, a Savannah cat named Fenrir has been recognized by the Guinness Book of World Records as being the world’s tallest living cat.
 The earlier generations, F1 and F2, are more similar to their wild brethren than later generations.
 This breed is a long-term kitty commitment as they can live 12 to 20 years on average.

 Cat Allergies